I just bought a new gas station. How do I register the tanks?

 I just bought the station and registered the tanks.
 What do I have to do for day-to-day operations?

-UST owners / operators are required to be in compliance with all UST requirements such as leak prevention (corrosion protection and spill and overfill), leak detection, and financial responsibility.
+UST owners / operators are required to be in compliance with all UST requirements such as, but not limited to, leak prevention (corrosion protection and spill and overfill), leak detection, and financial responsibility.

 Are there UST registration fees?